marcol/generator-alchemy/README.md

 [![CI Tests](https://img.shields.io/github/workflow/status/marcol/generator-alchemy/CI?logo=github&style=flat-square)](https://github.com/marcol/generator-alchemy)

 # generator-alchemy
-`generator-alchemy` is a Yeoman generator to kick start web projects.
+`generator-alchemy` is a Yeoman generator to kick start web projects or just add missing items to your projects.
 It setups the environment with webpack, babel and a server.
 It also sets up the dotfiles to make sure code quality, reliability and test/build tools.

 Feel free to suggest improvements.